gammasoft71/xtd/examples/xtd.tunit.examples/string_asserts/string_assert/README.md

     But was:  "A string value"
     Stack Trace: in |---OMITTED---|/string_assert.cpp:17 FAILED  test.test_case3 (0 ms total)
-    Expected: istream at offset 32 value e
+    Expected: string matching "item$"
-    But was:  string matching "item$"
+    But was:  "A string value"
     Stack Trace: in |---OMITTED---|/string_assert.cpp:22

 Test results: